vueComponent/ant-design-vue/components/tooltip/demo/placement.md

 <us>
 #### Placement
-The ToolTip has 12 placements choice.
+There are 12 placement options available.
 </us>

 ```tpl